The Price Of A Borrowed Life

 In the aftermath, some humans turned traitor, serving the Machines as spies and informants.
 These collaborators, driven by greed and ambition, betray their own kind, exposing resistance fighters and saboteurs in exchange for favor and higher status in the Machines' society.
 Their treachery has infiltrated nearly every human enclave, sowing distrust and fear.

-The surviving humans, reduced to slaves, are confined to concentration camps, each housing exactly 100 individuals—50 men and 50 women.
+The surviving humans, reduced to slaves, are confined to concentration camps, each housing exactly hundred individuals—fifty men and fifty women.
 These slaves toil to plant and harvest food for the Machines and obey their every command.
 To ensure a steady supply of labor, the Machines force the slaves to breed, intending to repopulate desolate cities under their control.

 Outside the camps, small pockets of resistance struggle to fight back.
 Lacking manpower and resources, these rebels focus on developing weapons capable of piercing the Machines' near-impenetrable skin and freeing enslaved humans.
 However, the constant threat of betrayal by informants has forced them to scale back their operations, wary of exposure.
 Despite the odds, their resolve to overthrow the Machines and liberate humanity burns fiercely, even as hope dwindles.